Achievable logoAchievable logo

 Antigen processing pathways

-ii) Exogenous pathway: It is employed by antigen presenting cells and presents peptides derived from degradation of endocytosed particles.
-These particles undergo lysis in the endosomes by acid-dependent proteases.
-The peptides are loaded on MHC II and presented to T cells.
 MHC II is composed of alpha and beta chains and an invariant chain.
-They are synthesized in the ER and are transported through the Golgi into a compartment called MIIC or MHC class II compartment.
-The acidic pH in MIIC activates proteases like cathepsins which digest the invariant chain, leaving remnant called CLIP.
-The peptide binding groove is filled with CLIP, which is later on exchanged and the peptide processed by the exogenous pathway is loaded on MHC II.
+These are synthesized in the ER and transported through the Golgi into a compartment called MIIC (MHC class II compartment).
+The acidic pH in MIIC activates proteases such as cathepsins, which digest the invariant chain and leave a remnant called CLIP.
+CLIP occupies the peptide-binding groove and is later exchanged so that the peptide processed by the exogenous pathway can be loaded onto MHC II.
 HLA DM and HLA DO molecules assist in loading.

 Sign up for free to take 3 quiz questions on this topic